A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Survey

-The aforementioned gradient-based methods are one-step adversarial attacks.
-Subsequently, multi-step methods, such as iterative FGSM (I-FGSM) \cite{kurakin2018adversarial}, momentum iterative (MI-FGSM) \cite{dong2018boosting}, projected gradient descent (PGD) \cite{madry2018towards}, Nesterov accelerated gradient (NI-FGSM) \cite{linnesterov}, AutoAttack (AA) \cite{croce2020reliable}, \etc, iteratively adopt one-step approaches multiple times with a small step size $\alpha$.
-The iterative attack method can be expressed as:
+The aforementioned adversarial optimization attacks are one-step methods.
+Subsequently, multi-step methods, such as iterative FGSM (I-FGSM) \cite{kurakin2018adversarial}, momentum iterative FGSM (MI-FGSM) \cite{dong2018boosting}, projected gradient descent (PGD) \cite{madry2018towards}, Nesterov accelerated gradient (NI-FGSM) \cite{linnesterov}, AutoAttack (AA) \cite{croce2020reliable}, \etc., iteratively adopt one-step approaches multiple times with a small step size $\alpha$, which can be expressed as:

-To ensure that the adversarial perturbations generated are imperceptible to human observers, \ie, satisfy the $L_p$ constraint, which can be achieved by simply clipping $\boldsymbol{x}^*_t$ into the $\epsilon$ vicinity of $\boldsymbol{x}$ or simply set $\alpha = \epsilon / T $ with $T$ being the number of iterations.
+To ensure that the adversarial perturbations generated are imperceptible to human observers, \ie satisfy the $L_p$ constraint, which can be achieved by simply clipping $\boldsymbol{x}^*_t$ into the $\epsilon$ vicinity of $\boldsymbol{x}$ or simply set $\alpha = \epsilon / T $ with $T$ being the number of iterations.